xuri/excelize-py-docs/en/chart.md

 right     | On right
 top_right | On top right

-The `ShowLegendKey` parameter set the legend keys shall be shown in data labels.
-The default value is `false`.
+The `show_legend_key` parameter set the legend keys shall be shown in data labels.
+The default value is `False`.

 The chart title is set by selecting the `name` parameter of the `title` object, and the title will be displayed above the chart.
 The parameter `name` supports the use of formula representations, such as `Sheet1!$A$1`, if you do not specify an icon title, the default value is null.